cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

-[Biological Expression Language (BEL)](https://biological-expression-language.github.io/) should support its curation, natural language processing systems and tools like [INDRA](https://github.com/sorgerlab/indra) should start extracting in bulk, and the concept of the open world assumption, local closed world assumption, and closed world assumption need to be ammended to better reflect the reality that we know some negative knowledge, but it's distributed across different relations in different densities.
+[Biological Expression Language (BEL)](https://biological-expression-language.github.io/) should support its curation, natural language processing systems and tools like [INDRA](https://github.com/sorgerlab/indra) should start extracting in bulk, and the concept of the open world assumption, local closed world assumption, and closed world assumption need to be amended to better reflect the reality that we know some negative knowledge, but it's distributed across different relations in different densities.

 Genes, RNAs, and proteins are not the same!
-Even worse, they can have several variants due to differential splicing and they can have all sorts of pre- and post-translational modifications.
+Even worse, they can have several variants due to differential splicing, and they can have all sorts of pre- and post-translational modifications.
 BEL and related formats like BioPAX can represent these, but the knowledge graph approach to biology tends to throw this away completely.
 On the other hand, high granular information on this level of specificity is likely too low to make dense knowledge graphs over which